 Lack of attention is often linked to poor memory.
 Parents may think their child has an attention problem, but the root cause is often a memory problem.

-Working memory is the cognitive system responsible for the temporary storage and manipulation of information.
+Working memory is the cognitive system responsible for temporarily storing and manipulating information.

 If a child has difficulty copying from the board into their workbook, they struggle with visual memory.